javers/javers.github.io/documentation/diff-examples/index.md

 ```

 No special JaVers configuration is required for Groovy.
-In the example we use `FIELD` (default) mapping style.
+In the example we use the `FIELD` (default) mapping style.
 Since Groovy generates getters and setters on the fly, you
-can also use `BEAN` mapping style without adding boilerplate code to domain classes.
+can also use the `BEAN` mapping style without adding boilerplate code to domain classes.